Angels (Neon Genesis Evangelion): Zeruel

 Zeruel (ゼルエル, Zerueru), the fourteenth Angel, is almost anthropomorphic.
 On its back are signs of a pair of wings, which in classical and popular iconography are the symbol of angelic creatures.
 In combat, Zeruel shows great physical strength, easily surpassing the line defences of Nerv and destroying 18 armor plates of the Nerv headquarters by a single attack.
 It is also able to evade detection by radar equipment, allowing it to penetrate the headquarters of the organization unimpeded.
 It emits explosive beams of light from its eyes, and can use its thin upper limbs by means of a blade-and-bellows-like mechanism.
 Although the Angel's core is exposed in the center of the chest, it has a protective armor to hide it in case of danger.
 This ability suggests the enemy is aware of the N^{2} device and that there is some kind of communication system between the Angel specimens.
 After Zeruel defeats Eva-00 and Eva-02, it is finally defeated by Eva-01, which enters the berserk state to devour it, ingesting its S^{2} engine.

 Zeruel's first attack technique is similar to that of the Ultraman series's Jet Beetle.
 Writer Virginie Nebbia also compared Zeruel to another Ultraman monster, Zetton.
 Zeruel is the angel of power, a reference to its physical strength.
 Its name can be translated as "arm of God", to which its second offensive technique alludes.
 According to Will Raus, its limbs are as thin as a sheet of paper and suggest a pun on the Japanese words for "paper" (紙, kami) and "god" (神, kami).
 The manga artist Yoshitō Asari collaborated in the conception of its basic structure.
-According to Asari; "When I was asked to collaborate, I was told that the Angel's body should appear slow and clumsy, but that it was so strong that it could make fun of [the Evangelion]".
+According to Asari, "When I was asked to collaborate, I was told that the Angel's body should appear slow and clumsy, but that it was so strong that it could make fun of [the Evangelion]".
+Sachiel and Zeruel's design took inspiration from a shinigami, a Japanese god of death.

 In Rebuild of Evangelion, Zeruel is known as the tenth Angel.
 Asari again designed the creature; except for the skull, which is almost identical to the one in the classic series, the movie's Zeruel has paper-like tentacles it wraps around its body like the bands of a mummy.
 During the fight, it devours Unit 00 with Rei Ayanami, assuming the appearance of an anthropomorphic female figure.
 For the likeness of the new Zeruel, the animators took inspiration from the monster King Joe from Ultraseven and an Angel in the original draft of the series, a cube-shaped "origami Apostolo" inspired by the Möbius strip.
 Its anthropomorphic female form is inspired by Riderman from Kamen Rider.
 Writer Virginie Nebbia also noted that Zeruel's battle closely resembles the final battle in Revolutionary Girl Utena.